davidpagnon/Sports2D/Content/paper.md

 ---
-title: 'Sports2D: Compute 2D joint and segment angles from your smartphone'
+title: 'Sports2D: Compute 2D joint and segment angles from your webcam or smartphone'
 tags:
   - python
   - markerless kinematics